Boisgontier-Lab/PT_research_practice/README.md

 * p\_fragile\_imp\_implied: computed from implied p’s when available.
 * p\_fragile\_prop\_raw: raw retained p-value.
 * p\_fragile\_prop\_adj: adjusted p-value use for the analysis.
 For papers that only reported p < .05 (cond = all\_less0.05):

-&nbsp;	- replaced by the implied p-value if available, else by a fixed fallback (~0.51) - (See supplementary material 3 for details on this point).
+&nbsp;- replaced by the implied p-value if available, else by a fixed fallback (~0.51) - (See supplementary material 3 for details on this point).

 &nbsp;	- indicators: fragile\_implied\_applied, fragile\_51\_applied.

 Should you have any question, don't hesitate to contact me at fjabouil@uottawa.ca.